ubco-W2022T2-data301/project-group-group41/final_report_group41.md

 Additionally, I found that the forecasts for the tournament indicate that certain teams are more likely to advance to the later rounds of the tournament than others, based on their SPI and xG values, as well as their performance in previous matches.

-Overall, my exploratory data analysis provides valuable insights into the World Cup 2022 dataset, and lays the groundwork for further analysis and modeling to make predictions and forecasts for the tournament.\
+Overall, my exploratory data analysis provides valuable insights into the World Cup 2022 dataset, and lays the groundwork for further analysis and modeling to make predictions and forecasts for the tournament.<br>

 ---
+<h2>Group Analysis Topics</h2>

-Luis' topic title here, have a link to your notebook\
+**Analysis 1 - Luis' topic title here, have a link to your notebook**<br>

-Ada's topic title here, have a link to your notebook\
+**Analysis 2 - Ada's topic title here, have a link to your notebook**<br>

-Tony: "Beyond the Scoreboard: Analyzing the Relationship between Teams' SPI and xG in the World Cup 2022"
+**Analysis 3 - Tony: "Beyond the Scoreboard: Analyzing the Relationship between Teams' SPI and xG in the World Cup 2022"**
 #### [Feel free to check out my Jupyter Notebook!](https://github.com/ubco-W2022T2-data301/project-group-group41/blob/main/analysis/analysis3_Tony_Ngo.ipynb)

-Research Question 1: How does the relationship between xG and actual goals differ for winning and losing teams?
+**Research Question 1: How does the relationship between xG and actual goals differ for winning and losing teams?**

 To answer this question, we calculated the difference between the actual goals scored by a team and their expected goals (xG) for each match in the World Cup 2022 dataset.
 We then grouped the data by the result (win or loss) and calculated the average difference in goals for each group.